wso2/docs-is/en/docs/learn/authentication-session-persistence.md

     If the Web application session timeout is 5 minutes and the WSO2 IS SSO session timeout is 20 minutes, the users will not see the login page up to 20 minutes.
-This is because even when the Web application container session timeout after 5 minutes, the session was kept alive since WSO2 IS SSO session is still alive.
+This is because even when the Web application container session times out after 5 minutes, the session is kept alive since WSO2 IS SSO session is still alive.
 The user will not be redirected to the login screen of the SP until the WSO2 IS SSO session is invalidated.

-    WSO2 Identity Server creates separate SSO session for SSO login and it is different from the session that is created when you log in to the Identity Server management console.
+    WSO2 Identity Server creates a separate SSO session for SSO login and it is different from the session that is created when you log in to the Identity Server management console.